 At its 2020 Annual Session, New England Yearly Meeting brought forward a draft Apology to Native Americans, to be considered at the 2021 Annual Session.

-Below are some resources for better understanding of the Wabenaki people.
+Below are some resources for better understanding of the Wabanaki people.

 Resources at the Abbe Museum Educator Hub

-The 2020 Annual Meeting of the Brunswick Topsham Land Trust featured presentations by Joseph Hall (a Bates College professor) and Kerry Hall (author of Notes on a Lost Flute).
+The 2020 Annual Meeting of the Brunswick Topsham Land Trust featured presentations by Joseph Hall (a Bates College professor) and Kerry Hardy (author of Notes on a Lost Flute).

 - Blood Memory

 - Nebi: The Abenaki Way of Knowing Water